Stop press:

 If you’d like to serve your Parish and play a part in local democracy (including helping to complete our Neighbourhood Plan) then becoming a Parish Councillor could be for you.

-We’re now looking to appoint three new Lamerton Parishioners to the Parish Council.
+We’re looking to appoint another two new Lamerton Parishioners to the Parish Council.
 Greater diversity of age, gender and ethnicity to better reflect our community will be welcomed.

 If you are interested in becoming a Parish Councillor you can learn how Councils ‘co-opt’ new Councillors and apply to become a co-opted Parish Councillor in this document.